 In 1999, following a successful application for a grant from the Heritage Lottery Fund the Guildhall was renovated for Council and community use.
 An additional room was equipped for storage of archives, and improved searchroom facilities were provided.
 The catalogue of the archives was published to mark the re-opening of the building.

 In 2005-6 the first Town Council Archivist, Eileen Simpson, retired.
-Shropshire Archives was appointed to provide the services of a part-time Archivist, Sara Downs, to attend the archives on a regular basis.
+Shropshire Archives was appointed to provide the services of a part-time Archivist, Kerry Evans, to attend the archives on a regular basis.
 Additional advice is also provided by the Shropshire Archives' conservation, outreach and reprographics departments.

 Oswestry Town Council,